cds-snc/canadalogin-static-website/website/src/en/users/trouble-signing-in/how-to-sign-in.md

 7. Success!
 You have signed in.
 You will now be taken to the program or service you were trying to access.

 <gcds-notice type="info" notice-title-tag="h2" notice-title="You may be prompted to finish setting up your GC Sign in">
   <gcds-text>If you did not complete the sign up process already, you might be prompted to register a 2-step verification method.
-See our guide on {% linkRef links.problemssigninginwith2stepverification 'problems-signing-in-with-2-step-verification' 'problems registering text message/phone call verification' %} for help with this.
+See our guide on {% linkRef links.problemssigninginwith2stepverification 'not-receiving-verification-codes-to-your-phone' 'problems registering text message/phone call verification' %} for help with this.
   </gcds-text>
 </gcds-notice>